Time-reversal symmetry breaking in a square lattice: Introduction

 Notice that the effect is such that rotations in opposite directions by and angle $\theta$ are equally considered.
 This means the potential is TR invariant, i.e., it does not mutate under the change $t \rightarrow -t$ \footnote{This provokes $ \hat{\sigma}_1\rightarrow -\hat{\sigma}_1$}.
 This case corresponds to a non-magnetic obstacle.
 The problem can be approached by considering solutions on each side of the obstacle following the decomposition shown in figure \ref{impurity}.

 Demanding wave function continuity, $\psi_I(0) = \psi_{II}(0)$, it is found that $A = A'$ and $V=V'$.
 Integration of the Schrodinger equation around the origin yields

 For finite values of $U$ the only nontrivial solution is for $V=0$ and $\theta = \pi$, which represents a spin-up state with perfect conduction in spite of the particle hitting an obstacle.
 Contrary to potential (\ref{e09011}), this perfect conduction state is not TR invariant.
 This effect is produced by the destructive interference of backscattering paths and as such is a quantum-mechanical effect \cite{zhang}.
-One of the causes of this result is the fact that backscattering is only possible via spin inversion.
+This result is sustained by the fact fact that backscattering is only possible via spin inversion.
 The existence of spin-flipped channels in opposite directions is guaranteed by the Kramers degeneracy as long as the Hamiltonian be TR invariant.
-Another determining factor is that only one forward-moving state as well as one backward-moving state are physically relevant.
-A similar effect could be obtained should the number of relevant moving channels in one direction be odd.
+The other determining factor is that the number of equal-energy moving-channels in a given direction be odd, i.e., energy degeneracy must be an odd multiple of two.
 Contrariwise, the suppression of backscattering paths due to quantum interference is unfeasible when the number of moving channels in one direction is even.
 This can be seen considering a Hamiltonian that displays the common form (the constant term $\vec{\hat{\sigma}}^2$ is included only to keep a reference to spin states)

 It then follows $\hat{H}|-\vec{p} \rangle = \hat{H} | \vec{p} \rangle$.
 As a result, given an eigenstate with average momentum $\langle \vec{\hat{p}} \rangle$ it is always possible to construct another eigenstate with the same energy, spin and spatial distribution, but opposite momentum $-\langle \vec{\hat{p}} \rangle$, providing in this way direct backscattering channels.
 In this example the number of moving channels on each direction is always even, because every solution admits spin up and down.
 The correspondence between dissipation when there is an even number of moving channels and conduction when there is an odd number of moving channels can be represented using the members of the group $Z_2=\{0,1\}$.
 This equivalence has prompted the use of the adjective ``topological'' when referring to the case of nonvanishing conductivity.
 Also, it has been shown that it is possible to formally establish the classification of a given system from its Block energy-structure using topology methods \cite{z2}.